 To start with, you need to know where you can buy ads.
 Google AdWords is one of the most well-known places to start, but you can also buy ad services through other search engine sites like Bing.
 Many social media platforms offer paid ad solutions, too.
 Facebook pay-per-click ads tend to be pretty effective.
 You can also buy ads for Pinterest, Instagram, and Twitter.

 There are a few downsides to paid traffic and display ads.
 The main issue is that they cost money, so you can end up spending more than you make!

 In my experience, free traffic is still the best way to go.
 Getting people to your websites organically means you have to write a lot of really good content that is targeted specifically to the people who want the products and services you’re promoting.

 The concept is simple, but like any business, it takes some planning, strategy, and creativeness to get your business off the ground and differentiate yourself from the numerous other companies out there doing the exact same thing.

-There are a massive number of courses out there on how to start your own t-shirt business, but the best one I've reviewed so far is called T-Shirt Titan.
-You can read the details in that link which is a full review of the course, but in a nutshell it will show you how to create designs, market your products with ads, and get the product delivered to your customer.
+There are a massive number of courses out there on how to start your own t-shirt business, and most will show you how to create designs, market your products with ads, and get the product delivered to your customer.